wp-plugins/speed-booster-pack/readme.txt

 5. A new sub menu item `Speed Booster Pack` will appear in your main Settings menu.

 == Screenshots ==
-1. Plugin options page, simple view (v2.1)
+1. Plugin options page, simple view (v2.3)

 == Changelog ==

+= 2.3 =
+* Added option to exclude certain CSS files from being loaded asynchronously.
+* Changed the position of the styles when they are inlined to the footer (before js files).
+* Added an experimental option to eliminate flash of unstyled content (FOUC) when all CSS styles are inlined to the footer.
+* Translations updated.

-= 2.2 =
+ 2.2 =
 * Fixed option to disable all CSS Async features on mobile devices.
 * Fixed incompatibility with WPtouch plugin.
 Thanks to [@DevilIce](http://profiles.wordpress.org/devilice) for the [bug report](http://wordpress.org/support/topic/css-asynchronously-and-wptouch-issue).
-* Update function wp_is_mobile() on lazy load images to really disabled this feature on mobile devices.
+* Updated function wp_is_mobile() on lazy load images to really disabled this feature on mobile devices.

 = 2.1 =
 *Added an option to disable all CSS Async features on mobile devices, to avoid some appearance issues until finding a clean solution to fix it.